HenriLouw/HenriLouw/README.md

 - 👋 Hi, I’m @HenriLouw
 - 👀 I’m interested in python projects
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on NFT projects
+- 💞️ I’m curretly working on a NFT Project
 - 📫 How to reach me: You can shoot me a DM on twitter (@MrT1TAN) or Discord (MrT1TAN#3244)

 <!---